spryker/spryker-docs/docs/scos/dev/developer-guides/202009.0/development-guide/data-import/data-import-categories/commerce-setup/file-details-payment-method.csv.md

 ---
 title: File details- payment_method.csv
 originalLink: https://documentation.spryker.com/v6/docs/file-details-payment-methodcsv
+originalArticleId: 9f414d6e-725a-49b0-81a4-33d7767fd367
 redirect_from:
   - /v6/docs/file-details-payment-methodcsv
   - /v6/docs/en/file-details-payment-methodcsv
 ---

-This article contains content of the **payment_method.csv** file to configure [Payment Method](https://documentation.spryker.com/docs/payment) information on your Spryker Demo Shop.
+This article contains content of the **payment_method.csv** file to configure [Payment Method](/docs/scos/dev/features/202009.0/payments/payments.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: